Introduction

 1. Researchers are expected to comply with the requirements for a personal data processing register

-2. Researchers must ensure that students and interns working temporarily within FGB can work in a manner that meets all privacy requirements.2
+2. Researchers must ensure that students and interns working temporarily within FGB can work in a manner that meets all privacy requirements.3

 3. Researchers are responsible for determining who is allowed to access (some of) the research data both within the faculty and between institutions.
-Senior researchers, project coordinators and project leaders should assist junior researchers and interns with this determination; advice from the FGB privacy champion and/or FGB research data steward can be requested, in cases of uncertainty.
+Principal investigators, senior researchers, project coordinators and project leaders should assist junior researchers and interns with this determination; advice from the FGB privacy champion and/or FGB research data steward can be requested, in cases of uncertainty.

 4. Researchers are responsible for determining which documents (e.g. data management plans, data protection impact assessments, data classifications etc.) must be completed for their research project and for the completion of these documents early in the planning stages of their research